Rayc940/ece5160-fast-robot/lab3/lab.md

 ## Discussion

-This lab provids hands on experience working with the IMU.
-This helped me understand how filtering and sensor techniques can improve angle estimation.
-There was no significant challenge encountered during this lab.
-Overall, this lab built a strong foundation in IMU data processing.
+This lab provided experience working with two TOF sensors and managing I2C communication.
+Measuring loop speed showed that sensor measurement time, not processor speed, is the main limiting factor.
+Overall, this lab helped build a better understanding of TOF sensors.

 ---

 ## Acknowledgment

-I referenced [Aidan McNay](https://aidan-mcnay.github.io/fast-robots-docs/lab2/)’s pages from last year.
+I referenced [Aidan McNay](https://aidan-mcnay.github.io/fast-robots-docs/lab3/)’s pages from last year.

 Parts of this report and website formatting were assisted by AI tools (ChatGPT) for grammar checking and webpage structuring.
 All code was written, tested, and validated by the author.